 }

-To render using the switch component TySwitch
+Use the switch component TySwitch

-provided by the toolkit @ray-js/components-ty
+provided by the package @ray-js/components-ty

 yarn add @ray-js/components-ty